AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 <h2><a name='4'></a>Creating custom Iterables with Generators</h2>

-Some objects in javascript already have iterators built-in, simply allowing us to pass them to a for ... of loop.
-But what if we create a custom object, how can we turn it into an iterable that we can pass to a for ... of loop?
-In this case we would have to define our own iterator and attach it to the object under the [Symbol.iterator] property that we've already discussed earlier.
+Some objects in javascript already have iterators built-in, simply allowing us to pass them to a <b>for...of</b> loop.
+But what if we create a custom object, how can we turn it into an iterable that we can pass to a <b>for...of</b> loop?
+In this case we would have to define our own iterator and attach it to the object under the <b>Symbol.iterator</b> property that we've already discussed earlier.
 To demonstrate this, I'll borrow an example from an amazing talk by <a href='https://twitter.com/AnjanaVakil'>Anjana Vakil</a>: <a href='https://www.youtube.com/watch?v=gu3FfmgkwUc'>The Power of JS Generators</a>.
 Let's assume we have the following object:

 <pre><code>let cardDeck = {
   suits: ['♥️', '♦️', '♠️', '♣️'],